fit4faith/site/src/content/posts/mind/strengthening-faith-and-body-overcoming-obstacles-with-divine-motivation.md

 ---
 slug: strengthening-faith-and-body-overcoming-obstacles-with-divine-motivation
 title: "Strengthening Faith and Body: Overcoming Obstacles with Divine Motivation"
-description: "Life is a journey filled with peaks and valleys, moments of triumph and times of challenge. "
+description: "Life is a journey filled with peaks and valleys, moments of triumph and times of challenge."
 category:
   - mind
 tags: